 - You are not able to swallow any food.

-- You have a chest pain, fast heartbeat, or trouble breathing all of a sudden.
+- You have a fast heartbeat, chest pain, or sudden trouble breathing.

-- Your abdomen (stomach) suddenly becomes tender and hard.
+- Your abdomen suddenly becomes tender and hard.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.